freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/build-a-cash-register-project/build-a-cash-register.md

 # --hints--

-You should have the html file link to the Javascript
+You should have the HTML file link to the JavaScript file.

 ```js
 const script = document.querySelector('script[data-src$="script.js"]');
 assert.isNotNull(script);
 ```

-You should have a variable called `price`.
+You should have a global variable called `price`.

 ```js
 price = 10;
 assert.strictEqual(price, 10);
 ```

-You should have a variable called `cid`.
+You should have a global variable called `cid`.

 ```js
 cid = [];